-The mission of the Illinois Endangered Species Protection Board (Board) is to protect those species of plants and animals native to Illinois which are in danger of being lost from the wild in Illinois.
+The mission of the Illinois Endangered Species Protection Board (ESPB/Board) is to protect those species of plants and animals native to Illinois which are in danger of being lost from the wild in Illinois.

 Board staff, based in Springfield, coordinate and represent the Board on a daily basis.
 Board staff work closely with the Department and the Illinois Nature Preserves Commission.

-Changes to the List - By law, changes to the list must be based on scientific evidence.
+Illinois List Review - The Board's listing decisions must be based on scientific evidence.
 Factors that are considered when evaluating a species include changes in population size, changes in range in the state, whether it occurs at protected sites, any known threats to its existence, as well as features of its life history which might have a bearing on survival.
-The Board may remove from the Illinois List any non-federally-listed species for which it finds satisfactory scientific evidence that its wild or natural populations are no longer endangered or threatened in Illinois.
-A public hearing is held to consider the Board’s action of listing, delisting, or changing the listing status of a species.
+Follow this link for information about the Illinois List review and revision process, and the most recent and upcoming Illinois List reviews.

 Illinois List Revision - Changes to the Illinois List must be based on scientific evidence.
 The Board may remove from the Illinois List any non-federally-listed species for which it finds satisfactory scientific evidence that its wild or natural populations are no longer endangered or threatened in Illinois.
 A public hearing is held to receive comments and evidence before the Board finalizes its listing decisions.
 Follow this link for information about the Illinois List review and revision process.

 Research and Surveys - Board staff conduct and participate in field surveys and research to monitor the status of endangered and threatened plants and animals to gather information for both the Board’s review and revision of the Illinois List and in advising the IDNR on the conservation of E&T species.
 When the Board has adequate funding, it may also fund research projects and surveys.